caerri/blog/README.md

 * Database initialization

 * How to run the test suite
+bin/rails server (set to :3010, change to 3000 for default)

 * Services (job queues, cache servers, search engines, etc.)

 * Deployment instructions
+do stuff

 * ...